ezosher/hebrew-user-api/README.md

 ## Installation

-Use the package manager `npm` to install dependedcies.
+Use the package manager `npm` to install dependencies.

 ```bash
  npm install